quru/image-defer/README.md

 TODO Reload should be smooth using browser cache

-TODO Ack the icons - The loading icons are modified from the Essential Collection pack, by madebyoliver at www.flaticon.com.
+The placeholder and loading icons are modified from the Essential Collection pack, by _madebyoliver_ at [flaticon.com](http://flaticon.com/).

 ### Running